agarwal72/agarwal72/README.md

 - 👀 I’m interested in Salesforce
 - 🌱 I’m currently learning Salesforce
 - 💞️ I’m looking to collaborate on Salesforce
-- 📫 Drop me an email at pooja.agarwal.7217@gmail.com
+- 📫 Drop an email at pooja.agarwal.7217@gmail.com

 <!---
 agarwal72/agarwal72 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.